Azure/azure-iot-cli-extension/README.md

 ## :exclamation: Breaking Announcement :exclamation:

-Currently version 2.0.34 of Azure CLI is **NOT** compatible with the IoT extension.
-All parties are aware of this problem.
-A hotfix is planned to be issued to Azure CLI by 6/13.
+Versions 2.0.34 to 2.0.36 of Azure CLI are **NOT** compatible with the IoT extension.

 You will see an error that looks like this when running commands with multi-character short options:

 `command authoring error: multi-character short option '-props' is not allowed.
 Use a single character or convert to a long-option.`

-Until the hotfix, to mitigate use Az CLI 2.0.33 or below.

-_Status last updated 6/5 12:23 pm PST_
+We recommend skipping these version.
+Please look at the [compatibility](./README.md#compatibility) section below for up to date guidelines.

 ## Features